-The Uninvited is a 1944 film directed by Lewis Allen, starring Ray Milland.
+The Uninvited is a 1944 horror film directed by Lewis Allen and starring Ray Milland.

 Rick and Pamela Fitzgerald (Milland and Ruth Hussey) are fully-grown siblings who for some reason still live together and take vacations together.
 While on vacation in Cornwall, they stumble upon Windwood Manor, a beautiful old house on the coast with a commanding view of the ocean.
 It is unoccupied, and when they find the owner, Commodore Beech (Donald Crisp), he is willing to sell for a surprisingly low price.
 Rick and Pamela move in, and Rick soon finds himself falling for Beech's lovely granddaughter, Stella (Gail Russell).